TharrmashasthaPV/Maximum-Independent-Set-using-VQA/README.md

 4.  __2.c.
 Comparing across Number of Parameters.ipynb__: Here, we study how the algorithms perform when all the algorithms have the same number of parameters.
 5. __3.
 Dependence on Classical Optimizers.ipynb__: This notebook compares the classical optimizers and investigates how each variational algorithm performs with different classical optimizers.
 6. __4.
 Comparison between various DCQAOA settings.ipynb__: In here, we study how different CD Hamiltonians affect the performance of DCQAOA when solving the MIS problem.
+7. __Performance of VQAs under Noise.ipynb__: In this notebook, we investigate the performance of the variational algorithms in the presence of noise.